Istanbul Food Guide

 1. Istiklal street

-Until the 19th century, these cobbled streets were referred to as the Grand Rue De Pera.
-The Turkish government renamed this street ‘Independence Street, ‘ which is now translated as Istiklal Avenue or Istiklal Street.
+Until the 19th century, these cobbled streets were referred to as the Grand Rue de Pera.
+The Turkish government renamed the street “Independence Street,” now translated as Istiklal Avenue or Istiklal Street.

-This pedestrian avenue used to be the gathering place of intellectuals of both Ottoman and European origin.
-It may be no surprise, then, that it continues to host the Istanbul Film Festival, Istanbul Pride, and a variety of other protests, marches, events.
-Its historic buildings, which date to the Ottoman Empire, now have trendy restaurants, cool cafes, fabulous shops, art galleries, and bookstores.
+This pedestrian avenue used to be the gathering place of intellectuals of both Ottoman and European origin, and it still hosts the Istanbul Film Festival, Istanbul Pride, and a variety of other events and marches.
+Its historic buildings, which date to the Ottoman Empire, now hold restaurants, cafes, shops, art galleries, and bookstores.

-If you’re interested in historical buildings, you may wish to check out the variety of churches, cathedrals, consulates, and synagogues along the avenue.
-Alternatively, you may want to visit the famous fish market.
-You’ll find Galatasaray square in the center with breathtaking gates to the famous high school.
+If you’re interested in historical buildings, check out the churches, cathedrals, consulates, and synagogues along the avenue.
+Or visit the famous fish market.
+Galatasaray Square sits at the center, with the gates of the famous high school.

-Istiklal Avenue is also famous amongst tourists for the historic tram that still operates.
+Istiklal Avenue is also known among visitors for the historic tram that still operates.

 2. Cihangir and Çukurcuma neighborhoods

-The Guardian considered these neighborhoods as being one of the five best places to live.
-Perhaps it’s because these neighborhoods have a similar vibe to Montmartre, Paris.
-The height of fashion in these spots is the luring Bohemian streets.
-You’ll find a selection of writers, actors, and artists in these spots.
+The Guardian once named these neighborhoods among the five best places to live, perhaps because they carry a vibe close to Montmartre in Paris.
+The draw is the Bohemian streets, and you’ll find writers, actors, and artists here.

 One of the main attractions is the Museum of Innocence.
-The widely acclaimed documentary, Kedi, about street cats was mainly filmed in Cihangir.
+Kedi, the widely seen documentary about street cats, was mainly filmed in Cihangir.

 In Çukurcuma, you’ll find a collection of antique shops as well as 19th-century German architecture.
-The history of these streets dates back to the famous architect of the Ottoman Empire, Mimar Sinan.
+The history of these streets goes back to Mimar Sinan, the famous architect of the Ottoman Empire.

 3. Galata Tower